masylum/funk/README.md

     npm install funk

-Funk returns an object.
+  * Funk returns an object.
-Add all the functions you want to run in parallel to that object.
+  * Add all the functions you want to run in parallel to that object.
-Use this object to gather all the information from the callbacks (db records, file contents, etc...).
+  * Use this object to gather all the information from the callbacks (db records, file contents, etc...).
-Call _parallel(callback)_ to assign a final callback and execute all the funky functions on parallel.
+  * Call _parallel(callback)_ to assign a final callback and execute all the funky functions in parallel.
-Dance!
+  * Dance!

-    var funk = require('./../lib/funk')(),
+    var funk = require('funk')(),
         fs = require('fs');

     funk.results = [];